annex75/app/src/calculation-model/documentation.md

 >>> where $q_{ext, roof}$ is the thermal bridge $[W/K]$ where an exterior wall meets the foundation,  and $p_{storey}$ is the perimeter $[m]$ of building type $B$.

+>> Using the heat loss coefficient of each building, we can now calculate the power output needed to ensure an acceptable indoor climate when the outdoor temperature reaches the design temperature.

 >> $S_d$ := size $[kW]$ of the subsystem of $E$ dedicated to each building, calculated according to Equation (7).

 >> $S_d = \Delta T * HLC / \eta_{system} * 1000$, (7)